 I recently published a case study around a very small niche website that generated good revenue within a short time-frame without doing any backlink campaigns.
 After much thinking I decided to sell this affiliate website with Empire Flippers.

-Read on to find out more about this website, my reasons to sell the site and my experience with Empire Flippers as a broker.
+Read on to find out more about this website, my reasons to sell the site and my review of Empire Flippers as a broker.

 Why Did I Sell the Website?

 As you can read in this case study, this particular website performed really well.
 With a strong focus on keywords, site structure and on-page SEO, this website generated 23K in Amazon income in its first 9 months.
 I did zero link-building.

 In March 2017 however, Amazon changed their fee schedule which had a big impact on the site.
 Commission went from (max) 8% to 3%.
 In addition, I noticed quite a few big competitors popping up in the second half of 2017 which had an impact on the rankings.

 Throughout 2017 though, the site still did very well and earned me a good side income.
 And with the domain slowly ageing, the site would still have a lot of potential for growth.
 But my portfolio of websites was too big for me to spend enough time on this site.

 In order to get the website back up in the rankings and knock out the competition, new content had to be published on a regular basis.
 And I simply didn’t have the time for that anymore because my focus was on my other websites.
 So I eventually made the decision to sell the website.